SnowyMouse/chimera/README.md

 [HAC2 Map repo](http://maps.halonet.net/maplist.php) upon joining a server that is playing a map you don't have.
 These maps are stored under `chimera/maps` in your Halo profiles folder.

+#### Lua scripting
+[Lua scripting from Chimera -572](https://docs.google.com/document/d/1F3Q0blvHPgc7VfLJmhATIJrWZ0gMQ_KenkMsOQ7KKS0/edit?usp=sharing).
+Scripts in the global folder are loaded on startup.
+They remain permanently loaded unless the user uses chimera_reload_scripts.
+Scripts in the map folder is loaded when a map is loaded and unloaded when a map is unloaded.
+Scripts may also be contained inside of map files.

 ### Ini features
 Chimera has a very customizable chimera.ini text file that you can use to